1upvc/landj-starter-gatsby-cms/src/pages/media/2016-12-17-making-sense-of-the-scaas-new-flavor-wheel3.md

 ---
 templateKey: blog-post
-title: Report: Snacks Are Helping Lead the Future of Food
+title: Snacks Are Helping Lead the Future of Food
 date: 2019-11-18T11:34:46Z
 description: Global snacking is on the rise as more consumers opt for snacks over meals to fulfill evolving needs.
 tags: